-Please refer to the FAQ on grading posted on Blackboard under "Course Information."
+Please refer to the FAQ on grading posted on Dropbox under "Course Logistics."

 Peer evaluation: All students will complete peer reviews of their portfolio team, both portfolio managers and analysts.
 Forms for these reviews will be distributed at the end of the quarter.
-The peer reviews constitute 10% of the grade and should be completed carefully and completely.
+The peer reviews should be completed carefully and completely.
 Failure to complete the peer reviews or completion in a perfunctory manner (e.g., with no comments) will result in a penalty to the preparer's peer review grade.